-The controller can be set up as a two-stage timing switch: Timer ON1~OFF1; Timer ON2~OFF2.
+The controller can be set up as a with two different timer periods: Timer ON1~OFF1; Timer ON2~OFF2.

 Select ON1, OFF1, ON2 or OFF2 on the timer setting interface.

 Press the CLOCK button to enter the timer setting interface.
 Press the UP or DOWN arrows to choose between ON1, OFF1, ON2 or OFF2.
 To set the time, follow the same process as changing the system time to adjust values.